 Courage and bravery leap to mind first when we think of heroism.
 It's difficult to achieve anything truly heroic unless you're up against daunting odds.
 As Nelson Mandela put it, "Courage is not the absence of fear, but the triumph over it."

-Example: Marine Cpl.
-Kyle Carpenter literally dove on a grenade to protect a fellow Marine during an attack in Afghanistan in November 2010.
+Example: Marine Corporal Kyle Carpenter literally dove on a grenade to protect a fellow Marine during an attack in Afghanistan in November 2010.
 Both men survived but were badly wounded.
 After a military investigation into exactly what happened, Carpenter will receive the Medal of Honor at a ceremony later this year.

 True leaders always puts others first.
 Ironically, that kind of selflessness can often be strategic, because focusing on others' needs often winds up helping you achieve your own goals.
 However, a heroic leader does so without any expectation of payback.

 Example: During the Korean War, an army private named Leonard Kravitz (the uncle and namesake of singer Lenny Kravitz) voluntarily stayed behind to cover the retreat of other soldiers in his unit.
-Remaining as the last line of defense saved his entire platoon, but it also cost him his life on March 7, 1951.
+Remaining as the last line of defense saved his entire platoon, it cost him his life on March 7, 1951.
 It took until this year for him to be recognized posthumously for his heroism with the Medal of Honor

 Nothing makes a heroic leader seem a little less heroic than if he or she seems to want constant credit for his or her actions.
 True heroism can amaze us, but it also often contains a component of modesty.